animatlabs/workflow-forge/src/core/WorkflowForge/README.md

 The foundational workflow orchestration framework for .NET with zero dependencies, built-in compensation, and sub-20 microsecond operation performance.

-## 🎯 Core Package Overview
+## 🎯 Package Overview

-WorkflowForge Core is the dependency-free foundation of the WorkflowForge ecosystem, providing:
+WorkflowForge Core is the dependency-free foundation providing:

 - **🏭 Foundry & Smith Architecture**: Industrial-strength metaphor with `IWorkflowFoundry` for execution context and `IWorkflowSmith` for orchestration
 - **⚙️ Flexible Operations**: Support for sync/async operations, lambda expressions, and typed operations